ahanjaya/UnitreecameraSDK/README.md

 1.Overview
 ---
-UnitreeCameraSDK 1.1.0 is a cross-platform library for unitree stereo cameras
+UnitreecameraSDK 1.1.0 is a cross-platform library for unitree stereo cameras

 The SDK allows depth and color streaming, and provides intrinsic calibration information.
 The library also offers pointcloud, depth image aligned to color image.